Proper Performance of Autonomic Function Testing

 Qualifications and Training

-Evidence of such expertise can be demonstrated in several ways, such as (1) subspecialty board certification in autonomic disorders by the United Council for Neurologic Subspecialties, (2) completion of 12 months of fellowship training in autonomic disorders, or (3) obtaining at least 50 hours of Accreditation Council for Continuing Medical Education approved category 1 CME specifically related to autonomic disorders plus substantial clinical practice in the diagnosis and treatment of patients with autonomic disorders.
+Evidence of such expertise can be demonstrated in several ways, that includes but is not limited to (1) subspecialty board certification in autonomic disorders by the United Council for Neurologic Subspecialties, (2) completion of 12 months of fellowship training in autonomic disorders, or (3) obtaining at least 50 hours of Accreditation Council for Continuing Medical Education approved category 1 CME specifically related to autonomic disorders plus substantial clinical practice in the diagnosis and treatment of patients with autonomic disorders.

-The necessary steps for an appropriate EDX evaluation using autonomic testing is as follows:
+The necessary steps for an appropriate EDX evaluation using autonomic testing are as follows:

 Development of a differential diagnosis by a trained physician, based upon an appropriate history and physical examination performed by this physician.
 Once a physician has determined the preliminary differential diagnosis, a technician may perform the tests selected by the physician.
 It is the position of the AANEM that supervision by a physician, as defined by Medicare, is the minimum standard recommended for all autonomic testing.